Opportunities for studying $\mathit C$-even resonances at 3-12 GeV photon collider: Suppression of hadronic background

-The distributions on the invariant masses in the detector are shown in Fig.~\ref{w-3curves}.
-There are three distribution: all events, with an even number of charged particles and with the cut $|\Sigma p_t|<100$ MeV/c.
+The distributions of the invariant masses in the detector are shown in Fig.~\ref{w-3curves}.
+There are three distribution: all events, with an even number of charged particles, and with the cut $|\Sigma p_t|<100$ MeV/c.
 The last condition leaves only events at the peak of the resonance.
-After adding constraints 1) and 2) to the Fig.~\ref{w-3curves} we get final distributions on invariant masses for resonances shown in Fig.~\ref{w-peaks}, which gives also the final number of events and efficiencies for resonances and hadrons.
+After adding constraints 1) and 2) to Fig.~\ref{w-3curves}, we obtain final distributions of invariant masses for resonances shown in Fig.~\ref{w-peaks}.

 The efficiencies for resonances $\epsilon_R$ and hadronic background $\epsilon_h$ after applying all the selection criteria are presented in Fig.~\ref{eff}.
-The efficiency for resonances varies from 20\% to 7.5\% for $M_R=$ 4\,--\,10 \gevcc.
-The efficiency for the hadron background is lower than for resonances 2.5 times at $W=4$ \gevcc, and 125 times at 10 \gevcc.
-This is due to the fact that at higher energies the hadronic background is more directed forward and differs more from isotropic (at J = 0) decays of resonances.
-Such behavior was expected but was not quantified.
-This result shows the possibility of studying C-even resonances in \GG\ collisions in the energy region of 10 GeV, where the ratio of the non-resonant hadronic cross section to the bottomonium resonances cross sections is two orders of magnitude larger than in the charmonium energy region of $W=$ 3\,--\,4 GeV.
+The efficiency for resonances varies from 18\% to 5\% for $M_R=$ 4\,--\,10 \gevcc.
+The efficiency for the hadron background is lower than for resonances by a factor of 2.5 times at $W=4$ \gevcc, and a factor of 125 at 10 \gevcc.
+This is due to the fact that at higher energies the hadronic background is directed more forward and differs more from isotropic (at $J$ = 0) decays of resonances.
+Such a behavior was expected but was not quantified.
+This result shows the possibility of studying $C$-even resonances in \GG\ collisions in the energy region of 10 GeV, where the ratio of the non-resonant hadronic cross section to the bottomonium resonance cross sections is two orders of magnitude greater than in the charmonium energy region of $W=$ 3\,--\,4 \gevcc.
+The above analysis assumed a minimum detector angle of 0.15 rad.
+We repeated the same analysis for the angle 0.3 rad.
+For $W=10$ \gevcc the decrease in efficiency is about 15\% and negligible for $W=4$ \gevcc.
+The difference is so small because we selected events with a large sum of transverse momenta to suppress the hadronic background.